 Scores of men in suits lay on newspapers, using their briefcases as pillows.
 Kyodo said at least 116,000 people in Tokyo had been unable to return home on Friday evening due to transport disruption.

-The quake, which hit at 05:46 GMT and lasted about two minutes, rattled buildings in greater Tokyo, the world’s largest urban area and home to about 30 million people.
-It was felt in Beijing, some 2,500 km away.
+The quake, which lasted about two minutes, rattled buildings in greater Tokyo.
+It was felt in Beijing, about 2,500 km away.

 The first quake struck just under 400km northeast of Tokyo, the US Geological Survey said.
 It was followed by more than 70 powerful aftershocks, one as strong as 7.1.